LathikaGS/FaceLog-Smart-Attendance-System/README.md

 3. Configure Firebase credentials:
    - Create a Firebase project and obtain the necessary credentials.
-   - Update the Firebase configuration in `config.py`.
+   - Update the Firebase configuration in the `main.py`

 4. Run the application:
    ```bash